sporto/elm-tutorial/signals/mailboxes.md

 ### Conclusion

 Mailboxes are a communication hub, they receive messages from our UI and broadcast them to other parts of our application.
-A mailbox will become an integral building block for creating a web application.
+They will become an integral building block when creating a complex web application.